Updated: 11 June 2020

 See Public Health England’s guidance for parents and carers on supporting children and young people’s mental health and wellbeing during the coronavirus pandemic.

-If you're living with an abusive partner and you're worried about what will happen while you're staying at home, and/or worried about your children, you can contact the Refuge National Domestic Abuse Helpline:
+If you're living with an abusive partner and you're worried about what will happen, and/or worried about your children, you can contact the Refuge National Domestic Abuse Helpline:

 - Call 0808 2000 247 (free, open 24/7)